Top 10 Cybersecurity Threats in 2025

 Ransomware is like a mean trick where someone puts a SUPER strong lock on your treasure chest!
 You can’t open it anymore, and all your stuff is locked inside.
 The hackers who did this will then ask you for money (ransom) to give you the key (special code) to unlock it.

 This is what happens in a ransomware attack.
-Hackers use special software to lock up all your important computer files, making them impossible to access.
+Hackers use special software to lock up all your important computer files.
 They then demand you pay them money to unlock them.
 This can happen to anyone, from individuals to businesses and even governments!
 It can be a big problem because it can stop you from working or accessing important information.

 How Ransomware Attacks Work?